yanwenywan/typst-packages/wenyuan-campaign/0.1.1/campaign.typ

 }

-// sets a theme colours from the colours package of this module
+/// sets a theme colours from the `colours` package of this module
-// or any other colour you want, on you if it looks bad :)
+/// or any other colour you want, on you if it looks bad :)
-// The colours recommended are:
+/// The colours recommended are:
-// phbgreen, phbcyan, phbmauve, phbtan, dmglavender, dmgcoral, dmgslategrey (-ay), dmglilac
-//
-// Parameters:
-// - colour: the theme colour
+/// `phbgreen`, `phbcyan`, `phbmauve`, `phbtan`, `dmglavender`, `dmgcoral`, `dmgslategrey` (-ay), `dmglilac`
+#let set-theme-colour(
+  /// -> color
+  colour
-#let set-theme-colour(colour) = {
+) = {
   context theme-colour.update(colour)
 }

-// Makes a simple title page
+/// Makes a simple title page
-//
+///
-// Parameters:
+/// Parameters:
-// - title: main book title
+/// - title: main book title
-// - subtitle: (optional) subtitle
+/// - subtitle: (optional) subtitle
-// - author: (optional)
+/// - author: (optional)
-// - date: (optional) -- just acts as a separate line, can be used for anything else
+/// - date: (optional) -- just acts as a separate line, can be used for anything else
-// - anything-before: (optional) this is put before the title
+/// - anything-before: (optional) this is put before the title
-// - anything-after: (optional) this is put after the date
+/// - anything-after: (optional) this is put after the date
-// - page-background: (optiona)
+/// - page-background: (optiona)
-// - text-colour: (optional) the colour the title and bars will be rendered in
+/// - text-colour: (optional) the colour the title and bars will be rendered in
-#let make-title(title, subtitle: [], author: [], date: [], anything-before: [], anything-after: [], page-background: none, text-colour: colours.dndred) = {
+#let make-title(
+  /// -> content
+  title,
+  /// Appears in smaller font within the bars under the title -> content
+  subtitle: [],
+  /// Appears beneath the main title -> content
+  author: [],
+  /// Appears beneath the author -> content
+  date: [],
+  /// Appears before the main title -> content
+  anything-before: [],
+  /// Appears after everything else -> content
+  anything-after: [],
+  /// -> content
+  page-background: none,
+  /// The primary title colour -> color
+  text-colour: colours.dndred
+) = {
   set page(columns: 1, background: page-background, footer: none) set align(center)
   set align(horizon)